KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/generate/gps_graphic.rst

    * - Colours
      - Picker
      - Sets the colors of the graph line

-   * - Now dot colour
-     - Picker
-     - Choose the outer circle color of the now dot disc.
-The size of this circle is the same as the line thickness.
-The inside of the disc is always white.
-If the alpha value of the color is 0 (default) this will use the same color as the nearby (or past) line (including for gradient types) thus effectively making it change color in time.
+.. _effects-gps_graphic-color_style:

-The following selection items are available:
+The following options for :guilabel:`Graph color style` are available:

-:guilabel:`Graph color style`

 .. list-table::
    :width: 100%
-   :widths: 10 90
+   :widths: 33 67
    :class: table-wrap

-   * - 0
+   * - One color
-     - one color -> same color and size for the entire graph
+     - Same color and size for the entire graph
-   * - 1
+   * - Two colors
-     - two colors -> same as 2 and 3 but the entire line is the same thickness
+     - Same as *Solid Past* or *Solid Future* but the entire line is the same thickness
-   * - 2
+   * - Solid past - thin future
-     - solid past, thin future -> from the beginning of the graph to the current position (="past") it will be drawn using the 1st color and chosen thickness, but for the "future" part of the graph it will use the 2nd color and thickness will be 2px (or 1px if main thickness is below 3)
+     - From the beginning of the graph to the current position (="past") it will be drawn using the 1st color and chosen thickness, but for the "future" part of the graph it will use the 2nd color and thickness will be 2px (or 1px if main thickness is below 3)
-   * - 3
-     - solid future, thin past
+   * - Solid future - thin past
+     - Same as above, just reversed
-   * - 4
+   * - Vertical gradient
-     - vertical gradient -> the line will be coloured as a vertical gradient relative to the entire rect area
+     -  The line will be coloured as a vertical gradient relative to the entire rect area
-   * - 5
+   * - Horizontal gradient
-     - horizontal gradient
+     - Same as above, just horizontal
-   * - 6
+   * - Color by duration
-     - color by duration -> the selected colors will be used as a gradient, in chronological time (except for location source, this will effectively be a left to right gradient for 1D graphs)
+     - The selected colors will be used as a gradient, in chronological order (except for location source, this will effectively be a left to right gradient for 1D graphs)
-   * - 7
+   * - Color by altitude
-     - color by altitude -> the selected colors will be used as a gradient from the minimum altitude value from file to the maximum one, not affected by crops or trim
+     - The selected colors will be used as a gradient from the minimum altitude value from file to the maximum one, not affected by crops or trim
-   * - 8
-     - color by heart rate
+   * - Color by heart rate
+     - The selected colors will be used as a gradient from the minimum heart rate value from file to the maximum one
-   * - 9
+   * - Color by speed
-     - color by speed -> same as above but gradient is affected by smoothing
+     - Same as above but gradient is affected by smoothing

 ----